uberVU/github-changelog/README.md

 Opens up the list of updates when clicked.
 The button is hidden by default and won't be shown until updates are available.

-The text of the button defaults to "New updates!" can be changed using the `buttonText` option.
+The text of the button defaults to "New updates!" and can be changed using the `buttonText` option.
 You can use HTML to insert an icon or any other child DOM elements.

 ### Update counter